Below you can find a complete list of types of animals in Ireland. We currently track 233 animals in the country and add more every day!

 - Rose Tern

-While many of these beautiful, interesting birds do nestle into natural areas, many common species are also found in locals’ gardens and backyards, making Ireland an exciting place for bird watching.
+While many of these beautiful, interesting birds do nestle into natural areas, many common species are also found in locals’ gardens and backyards, making Ireland an exciting place for bird-watching.

 Native Fish

-- Cork Harbor – Lined with fishing boats, it is quite obvious that this natural harbour is an excellent area for fishing.
+- Cork Harbor – Lined with fishing boats, it is quite obvious that this natural harbor is an excellent area for fishing.
 Popular species caught here include sea bass, mullet, blonde ray, pollack, conger eel, and blue shark.

 - Lakeland Fishery – Three stocked, freshwater lakes offer a quiet, promising spot for carp fishing.
 Overnight stays are possible through rental lodging.